High school rowing is available to all area student-athletes grades 9-12 regardless of the school you attend.

 High School Learn to Row Day

-Each fall and spring the Traverse City Tritons Rowing Team offers a FREE learn to row class for all area high school students grades 9-12.
+Each fall the Traverse City Tritons Rowing Team offers a FREE learn to row class for all area high school students grades 9-12.
 No experience is needed but space is limited.

 Spring, Summer & Fall Participation Fee